Fire Department Members

-He holds several South Carolina Fire Academy, International Code Council, and National Fire Protection Association certifications and recently served as Deputy State Fire Marshal for the Beaufort, Jasper, Hampton, and Colleton Regions.
-He has a Bachelors of Science in Fire Science and a Master in Public Administration for Emergency Service Management from Columbia Southern University.
+Deputy Chief Ogden holds several South Carolina Fire Academy, International Code Council, and National Fire Protection Association certifications, and recently served as deputy state fire marshal for the Beaufort, Jasper, Hampton, and Colleton regions.
+He has a Bachelor of Science in fire science and a Master in Public Administration for emergency service management from Columbia Southern University.

-Ross currently serves on four committees throughout the State of South Carolina.
-Since 2012, Ross has been serving on the Planning Committee for the Medical University of South Carolina (MUSC) Burned Children’s Fund.
-Ross also serves on the Members Benefits Committee for the South Carolina Firefighters Association, the Risk Management Committee for the City of Beaufort, and the Human Resources Committee for the City of Beaufort.
+Ross is chair of the Burned Children's Fund of the Medical University of South Carolina.
+He also serves on the Executive Committee for the South Carolina Firefighters Association and on the Risk Management Committee for the City of Beaufort.

 Throughout his career, Ross has earned two lifesaving medals along with a letter of commendation.
-Ross was the 2009 City of Beaufort/Town of Port Royal Firefighter of the Year and the 2011 Beaufort Exchange Club Firefighter of the Year.
+He was the 2009 City of Beaufort/Town of Port Royal Firefighter of the Year and the 2011 Beaufort Exchange Club Firefighter of the Year.
 In 2014, Ross was awarded the “Outstanding Alumni” award from the Technical College of the Lowcountry.

 Capt.
 John Badgett is the fire marshal for the City of Beaufort/Town of Port Royal Fire Department.

 John was born and raised in Norfolk, Va., and moved to Beaufort in 2005.

 John began his career at the Fire Department in August 2011.
 He was promoted to lieutenant in November 2017, and most recently was promoted to captain and fire marshal in January 2020.